danielfoehrKn/kubeswitch/README.md

 please [first consider this](docs/kubeconfig_stores.md#additional-considerations).

 To search over multiple directories and setup Kubeconfig stores (such as Vault), [please see here](docs/kubeconfig_stores.md).

+## Kubeconfig cache

+An cache for kubeconfig files can be added to a store to prevent loading from remote on each invocation of `kubeswitch`.
+The kubeconfig file will be cached after first download.

+To see how to configure the cache, [please see here](docs/kubeconfig_cache.md).

 ## Transition from Kubectx